What does “employment at will” mean and can an employer truly terminate an employee for any reason?

 Retaliation.
 An employer may not take an adverse action towards an employee for exercising their employee rights, including:

 Various federal and state laws protect employees from wrongful termination, including the Americans Disabilities Act, Title VII of the Civil Rights Act, the Fair Labor and Standards Act, the Family Medical Leave Act, and the Florida Civil Rights Act.

 Thus, it is important to carefully evaluate with counsel whether there are any risk factors before proceeding with an adverse employment action (especially a termination).

 If we pay an employee a salary, does that mean we are not required to pay the employee overtime?

 This is the biggest misconception in wage and hour law.
 Paying an employee a salary does not automatically exempt the employee from overtime pay.
 All eligible employers are required to pay their employees minimum wage and overtime, unless they are found to be exempt as a matter of law.

 However, not all salaried workers are exempt.
-Exemptions are based not only on compensation, but also primary job responsibilities.
+Exemptions are based not only on compensation, but also on primary job responsibilities.

-The financial consequences of misclassifying workers can be grave and can result in financial penalties from various governmental agencies and lawsuits from aggrieved workers who may be eligible to seek unpaid wages, liquidated damages and their attorneys’ fees and costs.
+The financial consequences of misclassifying workers can be grave and can result in financial penalties from various governmental agencies and lawsuits from aggrieved workers who may be eligible to seek unpaid wages, liquidated damages, and their attorneys’ fees and costs.

-Thus, it is important to carefully review each employee’s job with counsel to determine whether or not such employee should be characterized as exempt or non-exempt at the outset of employment and also to conduct regular wage and hour classification audits to ensure that the classifications remain proper through job change, compensation change or legal change.
+Thus, it is important to carefully review each employee’s job with counsel to determine whether or not such employee should be characterized as exempt or non-exempt at the outset of employment and also to conduct regular wage and hour classification audits to ensure that the classifications remain proper through a job change, compensation change or legal change.